+44 (0) 1568 797723

 Some Celtic history

-People, such as the Egyptians and the Vikings, the Celts came into contact with strongly influenced the Celtic symbolism.
-When they encountered the Greeks, they were known as the 'Keltoi' and in more familiar terms as the 'Gauls' in ancient Rome.
+People such as the Egyptians, the Vikings, and the Celts came into contact with one another and strongly influenced Celtic symbolism.
+When they encountered the Greeks, they were known as the 'Keltoi' and, in more familiar terms, as the 'Gauls' in ancient Rome.
 The Celts inhabited many parts of Europe from the 8th century to 1AD.
-The occupation of the Celts in Europe came in two parts.
-Firstly between 750BC and 450BC in a region called Hallstatt that we know as Austria.
+The occupation of Europe by the Celts occurred in two phases.
+Firstly, between 750BC and 450 BC, in a region called Hallstatt, which we know as Austria.
 They then settled successfully in France, Britain, Spain and Italy.
-In the years from 450BC to 50AD, the second period covered a time of occupying Switzerland.
+In the years from 450BC to 50AD, the second period covered a time of occupation of Switzerland.

 Modern Celtic ring engraving

-Advanced design techniques and engineering skills have allowed us to transcribe these ancient Celtic designs into smaller intricate engravings for jewellery.
+Advanced design techniques and engineering skills have allowed us to transcribe these ancient Celtic designs into smaller, intricate engravings for jewellery.
 These work none more so than on our engraved Celtic titanium rings.
 Celtic carvings can be copied and digitally adapted using computer systems to precisely carve using lasers.

 Additional reading